abuseofnotation/category-theory-illustrated/_chapters/07_natural_transformations.md

 ![Equivalent categories, functor G F](equivalent_categories_g_f.svg)

-And if we compose it in the other direction, we don't get the same object (which means that the categories are not isomorphic) but we do get an object that that is isomorphic to the one we started with.
+And if we compose it in the other direction, we don't get the same object (which means that the categories are not isomorphic) but we do get an object that is isomorphic to the one we started with.
 This makes the categories equivalent.

 ![Equivalent categories, functor G F](equivalent_categories_g_f.svg)